MaximBalaganskiy/bookworm/README.md

 ```

 Run `deploy.ps1` PowerShell script to build and deploy the solution to Azure.
-The `$NAME` variable will be used to name a number of resources in your subscriprion.
+The `$NAME` variable will be used to name a number of resources in your subscription.
 Please set it to a unique value before running the script.
 A new app URL will be output to the console after a successful run.